 also be used to cover medical devices such as crutches and contact lenses.
 Also the account is not limited to personal use, for instance a

-person can use it to cover out of pocket costs for their spouse or dependents as well.
+person can use it to cover out of pocket costs for their spouse or dependants as well.

 - FSA Limits: The FSA account operates on a calendar year basis.
 However an employer can offer two additional options.
 The first